 What is cervical mucus?

 Cervical mucus is a fluid produced by the glands around the cervix and plays an important role in reproduction.
 Its color and consistency change throughout the menstrual cycle under the influence of hormones, giving you valuable information about your fertility.

 As hormone levels fluctuate in different stages of your cycle, so does the amount and thickness of your cervical fluid.
-During the follicular phase, you may experience dry cervical mucus immediately following your period, but may notice a gradual increase in the amount of mucus as your follicles are growing and your estrogen levels rise.
+Right after your period, you may experience dry or no cervical mucus

 How do I track cervical mucus?

-First of all, you may want to keep a chart, so that you can actually see the progression and write down all the changes.
-Second, especially if you're new at this game, you want to start tracking immediately after your period, during the follicular phase, so that you can see how the consistency changes over time.
+First of all, you may want to keep a chart so that you can actually see the progression and write down all the changes.
+Second, especially if you're new to cervical mucus monitoring, you’ll want to start tracking immediately after your period so that you can see how the consistency changes over time.

 Here are some steps you can take:

 - Thoroughly wash and dry your hands.

 - Find a comfortable position, either by putting one leg up on the toilet seat/bathtub or by sitting on the toilet.